Heisenberg-tr/Zirinus/README.md

 # Known issues
 If spam part stucked at starting then double check your token.txt and kanal.txt file they may be empty

+# Why Encrypt Source Code?
+Token Logger?!?
+No, you can watch network traffic.

 # MY DISCORD: Zirinˮ#0001